tpm2-software/tpm2-pkcs11/docs/OPENSSL.md

 Enter PKCS#11 token PIN for label:
 ```

-Note: Openssl can also find the key by using the `id` field.
+Note: OpenSSL can also find the key by using the `id` field.
 For example, update the key to:
 ```
 -key slot_1-id_38316235653539316533633232383139
 ```